ShyavanS/5032-website/README.md

 ## WIP

 This website is currently a work in progress.
-It may not look visual appealing or work as attended.
+It may not look visually appealing or work as attended.

 ## How to run